8 Best Sewing Machines for Monogramming Everything

 - Design Import: None

-The Singer Quantum Stylist sewing machine is still not a traditional embroidery machine, but it comes with five alphanumeric stitch fonts.
-These are just five of the 600 included stitches with this machine!
+Even though the Singer Quantum Stylist sewing machine is not a traditional embroidery machine, it comes with five alphanumeric stitch fonts.
+These are just five of the 600 included stitches, though.

-Overall, the Singer Quantum Stylist 9960 is incredibly valuable for its features.
-Still, it won’t be able to make fancy three-letter, differently-sized monograms without free-motion embroidery on your part.
+Overall, the Singer Quantum Stylist 9960 is incredibly valuable for its features, even if it can’t make fancy three-letter, differently-sized monograms without free-motion embroidery on your part.

-The less commercially available Singer monogramming machines, the Singer Quantum Stylist 9980 and Singer Stylist 9985 include 820 stitches (5 fonts) and 960 stitches (6 fonts), respectively, if you need even more variety!
+(Also, the less commercially available machines, the Singer Quantum Stylist 9980 and Singer Stylist 9985 include 820 stitches (5 fonts) and 960 stitches (6 fonts), respectively, if you need even more variety!)

 2. Brother HC1850 Quilting Machine